 Hattie’s War is a work of historical fiction loosely based on threads of known information.
 Once I decided the story should be told by Hattie I needed to figure out who exactly MY Hattie was.
-The only things I know about the real-life Harriet Howell are the milestones of her life and what she looked like in the few photos I have her, that was it.
-I’d have to create Harriet Howell.
+The only things I know about the real-life Harriett Howell are the milestones of her life and what she looked like in the few photos (see below).
+That’s it.
+I’d have to create the character Hattie Howell.

 - Her age and when the story takes place